UMich-BipedLab/extrinsic_lidar_camera_calibration/README.md

 # extrinsic_lidar_camera_calibration
 ## Overview
-This is a package for extrinsic calibration between a 3D LiDAR and a camera, described in paper: Improvements to Target-Based 3D LiDAR to Camera Calibration ([PDF](https://arxiv.org/abs/1910.03126)).
+This is a package for extrinsic calibration between a 3D LiDAR and a camera, described in paper: **Improvements to Target-Based 3D LiDAR to Camera Calibration** ([PDF](https://arxiv.org/abs/1910.03126)).
 We evaluated our proposed methods and compared them with other approaches in a round-robin validation study, including qualitative results and quantitative results, where we use image corners as ground truth to evaluate our projection accuracy.

+* Authors: Bruce JK Huang and Jessy W. Grizzle
+* Maintainer: [Bruce JK Huang](https://www.brucerobot.com/), brucejkh[at]gmail.com
+* Affiliation: [The Biped Lab](https://www.biped.solutions/), the University of Michigan

+This package has been tested under **MATLAB 2019a** and **Ubuntu 16.04**.

+**[Issues]**
+If you encounter _any_ issues, I would be happy to help.
+If you cannot find a related one in the existing issues, please open a new one.
+I will try my best to help!

 **[Super Super Quick Start]**
 Just to see the results, please clone this repo, download the [process/optimized data](https://drive.google.com/drive/folders/1DTyG9pcIvXBqgXUxULWUaBT1zxLYmfz7?usp=sharing) into ALL_LiDAR_vertices and change the [path.load_dir](https://github.com/UMich-BipedLab/extrinsic_lidar_camera_calibration/blob/901a5b4ff4a054b3f19ebb386ef1bfcd4f8c334d/main.m#L49) to ALL_LiDAR_vertices in main.m, and then hit run!